-2019 Range Rover Evoque Review
+Rivervale Review the 2019 Range Rover Evoque

-2019 Range Rover Evoque Styling and new tech
+2019 Range Rover Evoque Styling and New Tech

 At first glance, the 2019 Range Rover Evoque might look similar to it’s outgoing predecessor, but in reality it’s undergone many significant changes from the outside.
 In fact, the only thing that’s been carried over from the last model is the door hinges.

-Inside, the Evoque looks way more luxurious than last years model, in fact, it looks more like the expensive Velar which was revealed in 2017.
+Inside, the Evoque looks way more luxurious than last years model, in fact, it looks more like the Velar which was revealed in 2017.
 Almost every inch of this head turning car is drenched with leather, including the seats, the dashboard and even the inside of the doors.
 You can choose from two 10-inch infotainment systems: Touch Pro or Touch Pro Duo.
 Most impressive is Land Rover’s Touch Pro Duo, which brilliantly integrates two 10-inch touchscreens that sit on two separate levels of the dash - one higher and the other lower.
-The high touchscreen isn’t too dissimilar from other traditional touchscreens, whereas the lower one is what will really fascinate consumers.
+The high touchscreen isn’t too dissimilar from other traditional touchscreens, but the lower one is what really catches buyers eyes.
 The higher touch screen operates the cars navigation and media, while the lower one operates things like the cars climate control and driver settings.
 Both touch screens are extremely quick and intuitive, meaning driver experience is at its best whilst on the road.
 There is also a 12-inch digital instrument cluster behind the steering wheel, which displays the digital speedometer and tachometer, plus other driving information.

 If you have any passengers in the backseat of the car or you want to fit any large items in the boot and you’re concerned that your view will be blocked from your centre mirrors, don’t worry.
-Land Rover have included a special switch in the centre mirror whereby when you flick it on, it’ll transform into a high definition screen which shows a clear view of the road behind, all thanks to a rear facing camera (see below).
+Land Rover have included a special switch in the centre mirror whereby when you flick it on, it’ll transform into a high definition screen which shows a clear view of the road behind, all thanks to a rear facing camera.

 Another piece of fancy innovative tech is the Clear Sight Ground View, it uses cameras in the front grille and on the door mirrors to show a “through the bonnet” view of the ground below on the infotainment touchscreens.
 The touchscreen will also display see-through wheels so that you can clearly see where the rear wheels are heading and whether or not you’re hitting the curb.
 For those who like to keep their expensive alloy wheels in pristine condition, you’ll find this feature very handy.